Pioneering legal pot states aim to ease rules on industry

 Washington lawmakers are considering a dual approach: easing financial restrictions while taking a more lenient view of rules violations, making it less likely businesses will lose their licenses for things like sloppy record-keeping.
 Three dozen have had their licenses canceled since 2015, while 32 more face revocation notices, according to the state Liquor and Cannabis Board.

-Investors could hold up to 10 percent of the business without needing to undergo background checks, though their names would still need to be disclosed.
+Investors could hold up to 10% of the business without undergoing background checks, though their names would still need to be disclosed.

 “Banks don’t give lines of credit in our space, so we’re limited to private investors in the state of Washington,” said Ryan Kunkel, chief executive of Have A Heart, a chain of marijuana stores that has agreed to let its workers unionize.
 “It’s a tiny pool of investors, and it’s stifling our ability to expand.
 Meanwhile, there’s a massive industry expansion taking place in every other state.”